NSS 2025

 Prize Draw

-Every student who takes part in the NSS 2023 can enter a prize draw to win one of 17 prizes:
+Every student eligible to complete the NSS has the opportunity to enter a prize draw to win one of the following prizes:

-- 4 x Graduation Day package (free gown hire, photography shoot with a complimentary graduation photo and two additional guest tickets)
+• 6x Graduation Day Packages (Free gown hire, photography shoot with a complimentary graduation photo and two additional guest tickets).

 Charitable donation

-For each response submitted the University will also make a £2 charitable donation, split equally between the following good causes:
+For each response submitted The University will also make a £2 charitable donation, split equally between the following four good causes:

-- University of Manchester Cost of Living Support Fund.
-Open all year round, the Living Cost Support fund can award grants of up to £2000 to help students overcome financial hardship or unforeseen additional costs.
-The fund is open to all students at the University, regardless of level of study or nationality.
+• The University Cost of Living Support Fund: Awarding grants of up to £2000 to help students overcome financial hardship or unforeseen additional costs

 If you have any questions please contact teachingandlearningsurveys@manchester.ac.uk